A man called Arnold Schnabel descends a staircase in a large Victorian house in Cape May New Jersey on an August night in 1963.

-She finally let go of my hand, but she continued to stand in the doorway, effectively blocking it.
+She at last let go of my hand, but she continued to stand in the doorway, effectively blocking it.
 She seemed to be studying my eyes.
-I found this disconcerting, and looked over her head.
+I found this as disconcerting as when Daphne had done the same thing, and I looked over her head.
 The porch was out there.
 Someday I would reach it.

 A harmonica had been playing but now Elektra’s voice was singing again:I'm going to make me a good sharp axeThe harmonica came back in.

 I’ll chop you down like an old dead tree

 Dirty old town